 If the entire PBX has this many active calls (Total Max System Calls) then the dialer will pause making calls.
 This setting is used to ensure that the dialer does not consume all the available 3CX simultaneous calls.
 For example, if you want to be sure there are always 4 lines free for non-dialer calls and you have 16 SC 3CX license, then enter 12 for this value.

-CASE 2: If you select Transfer Call to Dialer App as Appointment,
+Case 2: Transfer Call to Dialer App as an Appointment#

 From the Total Max System Calls box, type or select the maximum number of active PBX calls so that when this number is reached, the dialer will not make calls.